Home

 3. Which of the following is an intensive property?

-4. Which of the following is a physical property?
+4. Which of the following is an extensive property of a bubble of air?

 Sign up for a free monthly